-Saturday evening the course convenes in the Chamonix valley with a warm welcome by ISM guides at 6.45pm and course briefing followed by an evening meal.
+Saturday 6.45pm - the course meets in the Chamonix valley.
+Meet your guides for a course briefing followed by an evening meal.

-Breakfast is included at the hotel before departure.
+Saturday - Breakfast at the hotel before departure.

 Maps: Martigny 282s 1:50 000, Arolla 283s 1:50 000, Mischabel 284s 1:50 000